kmlawson/japanese-empire-mo3335/assignments.md

 # Prospectus, Argument, and Indicative Bibliography

-10% of your mark for the module comes from two drafts of a proposal for your long essay, together with a draft articulation of your argument and an indicative bibliography.
-The first draft (required submission) of this will be posted on Moodle and we will discuss it in groups in class.
+15% of your mark for the module comes from two drafts of a 500 word proposal for your long essay, including a draft articulation of a possible argument and an indicative bibliography.
+The **first draft** (this is a **required** submission) of this will be posted on our Moodle in **Week 5** and we will discuss it in groups in class.
 You are also strongly encouraged to come to office hours to discuss the draft.
 No formal written feedback is offered on this.

+**Prospectus** (500 Words): Write a brief summary of your essay *as if you have already written it*.
+What did it do?
+What kinds of sources did you use?
+How did you structure the essay?
+Include in this 500 words a sentence in **bold** which is a statement of the essay's proposed argument.
+At this early stage of your research, this is highly speculative, and it is very unlikely to end up being the actual argument you will make in your essay.
+Your eventual final argument will also likely be much more concrete than it is here in the prospectus but use this as an opportunity to practice stating a possible argument you will make.
+**Indicative Bibliography**: Divided into two sections, primary and secondary sources, offer a list of sources that you will have access to in a language you can read that you think will be useful for your essay based on your reading so far.
+For each source, include one complete sentence explaining why you think the source is useful.
+List no fewer than 10 sources and no more than 30 (for this exercise).

-The second draft of your prospectus, argument, and indicative bibliography is submitted to MMS and will receive a mark.
-You will be evaluated on how you have developed your ideas since your first prospectus (if you have changed topics, which is not uncommon, you should still work on improving the quality of the proposal), whether your argument is clear, your sources appropriate for the task, and the structure and scope indicated by your prospectus are well crafted.
+The **second draft** of your prospectus, argument, and indicative bibliography is submitted to MMS and will receive a mark.
+Include a copy of the first draft prospectus after your submission.
+You will be **primarily** be evaluated on how you have developed your ideas in response to your first prospectus (if you have changed topics, which is not uncommon, you should still work on improving the quality of the proposal) and whether your argument is clear.
+You will be only **secondarily** marked on the overall historical merit of your proposal, whether the sources appropriate for the task, and whether the structure and scope indicated by your prospectus are well crafted.

 # Oral Presentations

 Being able to synthesise reading and present ideas orally in class is a key skill.
 You have assessed and non-assessed presentations in this module.
-You will be formally assessed on **one presentations**.
+You will be formally assessed on **one presentation**.
 Non-assessed presentations: In any given week, you may be asked to speak to the class for 2-3 minutes about the elective reading you have signed up for that week.
 You should be able to introduce the reading to other students who may not have read the reading, and articulate its main contributions to the week's themes in a concise manner.

-You may choose to deliver your assessed presentation in person, in class, or by means of a recorded presentation presentation.
+You may choose to deliver your assessed presentation in person, in class (5 minutes, with handout and Q&A), or by means of a recorded presentation presentation (8 minutes, no handout or Q&A).

 **Recorded Presentation**:

-You can record your voice over slides in Apple Keynote and in Powerpoint or some other applicaiton, **but must export the result as a movie file** - you may not submit a powerpoint or keynote file.
-The advantage is that you can do this entirely from the comfort of your own home,  you may use slides, and no supplementary handout is required.
-The disadvantage is that you must submit the video and handout *at least 3 days before the class* related to the content, or you will receive a late penalty for each day as if it were an essay submitted late.
+You can record your voice over slides in Apple Keynote and in Powerpoint or some other application, **but must export the result as a movie file** - you may not submit a powerpoint or keynote file.
+The advantage is that you can do this entirely from the comfort of your own home and no supplementary handout is required.
+The disadvantage is that you must submit the video *at least 3 days before the class* related to the content, or you will receive a late penalty for each day as if it were an essay submitted late.
 A strong first class recorded presentation will not have very text heavy slides, will have an excellent connection between visual, textual, content and linking of slide content and spoken word, and will be delivered in a dynamic manner.

 - IMPORTANT: You must submit a movie - *not a powerpoint file with embedded sound, and not a keynote file*, but a movie file.
 Again: you must submit a movie file (MP4, etc.).
 - Confirm that your movie can be viewed using the open source software [VLC](https://www.videolan.org/).
 - After saving as a movie file, please confirm that voice is clearly audible (not a faint or unclear voice) and your slides display.
 If you are unable to do this, then give your presentation in person on the appropriate day relative to your topic.
-- The recorded presentation video should be uploaded to the class files in Microsoft Teams together with a separate handout no later than 3 days before the class relevant to the content.
-All students should watch the presentations before class and we will make time for Q&A in class.
+- The recorded presentation video should be uploaded to the class files in Microsoft Teams no later than 3 days before the class relevant to the content.
+No handout is required for recorded presentations and no Q&A.
 - Please name the video file you upload strictly following  this format: the week number, your first name, and a title of the text your presentation is about.
 For example: W5 - Sarah - The Book Title
+- Recorded presentations assess a slightly different set of skills than the in person presentation: they are a good way to practice and improve your ability combine images with your voiced narration and a small amount of text on screen.
+More time is required to prepare a recorded presentation, but you have the advantage of being able to re-record sections you are unhappy with.
+More time is required to find effective visual material and evaluate the amount of textual material you will present to supplement your voice, but you don't need to worry about either the handout or responding to questions.

 **In Person Presentation**:

 You may deliver your presentation in class the day of.
 The advantage is that you give the talk without any slides, and you may prepare until the day of the class related to the content of your presentation.
-You don't have worry about exporting to a movie file, or be concerned about audibility of your voice, etc. The disadvantage is that you can't simply re-record or edit your presentation for submission since it is delivered life and you must prepare a 2 page handout.
+You don't have worry about exporting to a movie file, or be concerned about audibility of your voice, etc. The disadvantage is that you can't simply re-record or edit your presentation for submission since it is delivered live.
+You are also expected to produce a supplementary handout (up to 2 pages) and answer one or two questions after your presentation.
 A strong first class live dissertation will not be read from an exact transcript, nor will it reproduce exactly content from handout bullet points: it will be well-practiced and allow the student to spend most of the presentation looking around the room at their audience.

+**Pair Presentation:** You may choose to work together with one other willing student to do an in-person presentation on the same book (together 10 minutes instead of 5).
+In this case each student will receive a separate mark for their presentation, but part of each mark will relate to how well the presentation works as part of a combined whole.
+Think about how you want to divide your material in the presentation and work to make it a coherent presentation of the work.

 **Presentation Content:** Unless you secure permission for a special topic from me, the topic of your presentation should be a single author monograph (not an edited volume of different chapters).
 Throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on.
 Many of these are found in the further reading section.
 Unlike your weekly elective reading handout, however, **your presentation should cover the entirety of the work**, not merely any assigned chapters.